Perpetual foreigner

-The perpetual foreigner stereotype is a racist or xenophobic form of nativism in which naturalized and even native-born citizens (including families that have lived in a country for generations) are perceived by some members of the majority as foreign because they belong to a minority ethnic or racial group.
-Naturalization laws vary, and some countries follow a rule of jus sanguinis.
-Some countries have many refugees or other resident aliens.
-A diaspora such as the overseas Chinese is often regarded as belonging to their ancestral homeland rather than to the country in which they live.
+The perpetual foreigner, forever foreigner, or perpetual other stereotype is a racist or xenophobic form of nativism in which naturalized and even native-born citizens (including families that have lived in a country for generations) are perceived by some members of society as foreign because they belong to a minority ethnic or racial group.
+When citizenship has been granted and yet the group of people is persistently viewed as foreign, the term alien citizen has been also used to in some scholarship describe these groups.